flyingmachine/nanoc-blog/content/programming/what-a-clojurist-needs-to-know-about-java-and-leiningen-pt1.md

 can I really trust them?"

 This post is here to help you out.
 In it, I will describe how Java compiles and runs programs, and how this relates to Clojure.
-I will then describe how Leiningen makes this process way easier.
+In an upcoming post, I will also describe how Leiningen makes this process way easier.
 Here's an outline of what's to come:

 * Java
     * Compilation